NVIDIA/aistore/cli/resources/bucket.md

 Tiering         Disabled
 ```

-To see the default values for each property, you can run `ais bucket props set mybucket --jsonspec '{}'`
+To see how setting zero values affect properties, you can run `ais bucket props set mybucket --jsonspec '{}'`

 ### props reset